Thinking About Trying CGM? Consider Professional CGM, Now That Dexcom’s G6 Pro Is Available For Pre-Order

 Can be paired with the online Clarity platform, which shows data such as average glucose and time in range.

 If you have the G6 already, how is the G6 Pro different?
-The G6 does not have unblinded mode and is for “full-time” use for people with diabetes (not just two weeks at a time, for use with a healthcare professional).
+The G6 does not have a blinded mode and is for “full-time” use for people with diabetes (not just for use with a healthcare professional for a ten day session).

 Professional CGM can provide people with diabetes (or prediabetes) and their healthcare team with insights that inform the user’s diabetes treatment.
 The data provided by CGM can help healthcare professionals make therapy and lifestyle recommendations for their patients, which in turn can lead to better glucose control.
 Healthcare professionals can already get reimbursement for the G6 Pro, and can bill for the application, training, and removal of the device, as well as the time spent discussing CGM data with the user.
 Does your healthcare team know they can get reimbursement for helping you get diabetes technology?
 To learn more they can read this article “A Look at the Current Reimbursement Environment for Continuous Glucose Monitoring (CGM): Understanding the Fundamentals” in the Journal of Diabetes Science & Technology or find valuable codes on the American Association of Clinical Endocrinologists website.